 The challenge is to locate and use relevant information in a timely and effective manner.
 This Guide will lead you to a great many useful resources.

 For locating relevant free web sites, even better than Google (according to some!) is the use of a resource that focuses on carefully selected web sites organized by topic.
-One such source, broken down by category in the Web Sites section of this Guide, is Vermont Law School Library’s Environmental Law Research Sources.
+One such source, broken down by category in the Web Sites section of this Guide, is Vermont Law and Graduate School Library’s Environmental Law Research Sources.
 This is a collection of more than 500 free websites, with descriptions, selected in consultation with Vermont Law School faculty, students and alumni.
 Categories include: Agriculture Law, Food Law, Environmental Justice, Health Law, Water Law and Policy, Environmental Dispute Resolution, Municipal Codes, Climate Change, Energy, Land Use, Endangered Species/Wildlife Biodiversity, Oceans/Marine Law, Science Sources, International Environmental Law, etc.